Individual and relationship therapy

 -

-Using trauma-informed therapies like Eye Movement Desensitization Reprocessing (EMDR) and Internal Family Systems (IFS), you’ll build skills to cope with the out-of-control feelings caused by upsetting reminders of the past.
+Using trauma-informed approaches including Eye Movement Desensitization Reprocessing (EMDR), you’ll build skills to cope with the out-of-control feelings caused by upsetting reminders of the past.
 You’ll also reprocess traumatic memories that feel stuck in your brain so that you can finally enjoy emotional safety and wholeness.

 -

-Through Narrative Therapy, you’ll challenge the negative, limited, and often downright oppressive narratives that the has world convinced you about your brain and your body that have held you back from trusting yourself.
-You’ll re-understand yourself as the leader of your life story.
+Through psychodynamically-focused Narrative Therapy, you’ll challenge the negative, limited, and often downright oppressive narratives you’ve absorbed about your brain and your body that have held you back from trusting yourself.
+You’ll re-understand yourself as the leader of your life story as we explore how your early life experiences and current interactions with the world inform how you feel about yourself now.

 -